ndench/dotfiles-old/README.md

 Things to install
 =================

-sudo apt-get install git zsh vim tmux keepass2 xdotool tree
+git zsh vim tmux tree golang

 Things to do